Eclipse-SDV-Hackathon-Accenture/maestro-challenge/in-vehicle-stack/README.md

 would like to develop sample applications using Rust, you can use `cargo build -p interfaces`.
 If you are not using Rust, use the [protobuf compiler](https://grpc.io/docs/protoc-installation/) with the language of your choice to generate clients for interacting with the services.

+Note: If you choose Ankaios as your orchestrator, please add your dependencies into the [Dockerfile](../.devcontainer/Dockerfile).
+For Rust, you can just uncomment the prepared lines in the Dockerfile.